RIIL WEBCAST NO. 3

 which are reporting guidelines that are different from the one

-that is Cindy has, and we've distributed millions of those, and
+that is Cindy has, and we've distributed millions of those,

 keep updating them just so we can train the journalists, and